isomerpages/pa-cdcsw/_what-we-do/For Ground Up Initiatives/South West Innovation Fund.md

 Funding support or the initiatives will be contingent on merits and scale of the programme.
 The funds will go entirely towards programming and development of the initiatives.

 The evaluation criteria of causes will be premised on social impact, urgency of need, sustainability, scalability and outreach.
-To apply, please use the attached&nbsp;[South West Innovation Fund+ Application Form](https://www.cdc.gov.sg/docs/librariesprovider6/default-document-library/south-west-innovation-fund---application-form.pdf?sfvrsn=9b6ec307_0 "South West Innovation Fund - Application form").
+To apply, please use the attached [South West Innovation Fund+ Application Form](https://www.cdc.gov.sg/docs/librariesprovider6/default-document-library/south-west-innovation-fund---application-form.pdf?sfvrsn=9b6ec307_0 "South West Innovation Fund - Application form").

 **Contact Us**<br>
 For enquiries on application or to donate to the SWIF+, please email to **southwest_cdc@pa.gov.sg**.